haekalyulianto/Knapsack_Problem/README.md

 # KnapsackProblem
-Knapsack problem from scratch for genetic algorithm assignment
+Knapsack problem from scratch for genetic algorithm class assignment